 Ordinary painting can soon get boring for kids, so make it fun by adding a little twist: rubber bands.

 Prepare a baking tray with a sheet of paper on top of the tray.
-Wrap the rubber bands around the tray, and paint them in different colours (go easy on the paint to avoid too much dripping).
+Wrap the rubber bands around the tray, and paint them in different colors (go easy on the paint to avoid too much dripping).
 Once the rubber bands are covered in paint, now it’s time to go crazy!
-Flick the bands and watch as the splatters create colourful, abstract painting.
+Flick the bands and watch as the splatters create a colourful, abstract painting.